psycopg/psycogreen/README.rst

-psycogreen -- integrating psycopg2 with coroutine libraries
+psycogreen -- psycopg2 integration with coroutine libraries
 ===========================================================

 The `psycogreen`_ package enables psycopg2 to work with coroutine libraries,